PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 19:25:39
+Last updated: 2024-04-02 19:26:12
-Random Quote: We must become the change we want to see. - Mahatma Gandhi
+Random Quote: Men are disturbed not by things, but by the view which they take of them. - Epictetus